bjg/2019-tudublin-cmpu4023/worksheets/3-graphql/README.md

 }
 ```

+*Using the graphql-yoga server, executing the query in the playground:*

 ![alt text](https://raw.githubusercontent.com/mark-barrett/2019-tudublin-cmpu4023/C15409432-wks-3/worksheets/3-graphql/part3-query.png)

-### Part 4:
+### Part 4

 The task for this was to create a mutation that would add to one and update or add to another table.
 For this my proposed mutation will create an OrderLine and it will link it to a particular product.
 It will then also create an order for that order line and it will also link that order to a particular customer.

 **Example:**
-An application for this query would be for generating a new order for a customer
-by a billing application.
+An application for this query would be for generating a new order for a customer by a billing application.
 If there is not current order, create an order line which will handle taking care of the first order line and also the order itself.
 If there are already order lines present, then the billing application could just update by adding another but by just linking it to the particular order.

-**Example GraphQL query to create this above:**
+**Example GraphQL mutation to create the above:**

 ```graphql
 mutation {